Friday, 20 November 2009

 Perhaps I'm stuck in the area between Origin and Absolution, where it was all about the rock, and that's the sound I'm still yearning for.

+However, whatever made me react badly to it at first has subsided enough for me to appreciate it properly now.
 Whilst people will wax lyrical about the Exogenesis symphony, calling it the jewel in the crown of the album, I can't help but think that 'symphony' is a strong word to use- a moving, if slightly zany, composition for sure- but when you reach this 12 minute orchestrafest at the end of the album, the tone has been set to such epic, bombastic, ridiculous-but-it-totally-works levels, that I want it to be even bigger, even longer, even more genre busting.

 And this is something that Muse have done with this album.
 People are sandwiching words together all the time to try and pin what 'their sound' is...emopera, epic space psychedelic mega rock.